-Donegal says no to repeal
+What happened in Donegal?

 "I'm sad to see Donegal getting such a hard time, I feel disappointed that the vote turned out that way and I'm still processing it."

-"Cut off from Dublin"
+'Cut off from Dublin'

 Marc McMenamin, 31, also felt Donegal was being unfairly judged.